CPRIT Graduate Scholar Program

 Post-candidacy Ph.D. students affiliated with MD Anderson graduate (GSBS) faculty are eligible for the CPRIT Graduate Scholar Award.
 Successful candidates will have a competitive cancer research project and be directly supervised or co-mentored by a CPRIT Graduate Scholar Faculty Member.

-MD Anderson students who are directly supervised by CPRIT Graduate Scholar faculty members (list attached) have the option to choose a co-mentor from the training grant faculty.
+MD Anderson students who are directly supervised by CPRIT Graduate Scholar faculty members (found on the faculty mentor sub-page) have the option to choose a co-mentor from the training grant faculty.

-MD Anderson students who are supervised by other faculty have equal opportunity to receive a CPRIT Graduate Scholar Award.
+MD Anderson students who are supervised by other faculty, outside of the CPRIT Graduate Scholar program, have equal opportunity to receive a CPRIT Graduate Scholar Award.
 In these cases, the applicant must select a co-mentor from the CPRIT Graduate Scholar Training faculty to serve as a member of his/her advisory committee.
 In this case, the co-mentor should provide a letter of recommendation stating his/her commitment to serving as CPRIT Graduate Scholar co-mentor.

 How To Apply